Cynoscion regalis: Management

 Cynoscion regalis stocks have been generally low in recent years due to fishing and natural mortality increasing.
 Management of the species includes gear regulations, seasonal fishing, bycatch limitations, minimum size limits, commercial creel limits, and bycatch reduction gear.
 It is hoped that these regulations incorporated with others will help weakfish populations come back to a sustainable point.

 Appearance

 Cynoscion regalis is a salt-water fish native to the mid Atlantic region of the east coast of the United States.
 Ranging from 12-18 inches once fully matured, with some adults reaching well above this range at up to 3 feet and 18 lbs.
 The weakfish can live up to 17 years but have an average lifespan of 9 to 12 years (Chesapeake).

 Diet

 Cynoscion regalis preys on a wide variety of species, including, small schooling fish like anchovies and Atlantic Menhaden, assorted crabs, shrimp, mollusks, and even large zooplankton.
 Weakfish move toward their prey slowly and once upon them they attack aggressively with an open jaw (Chesapeake).

-Although being a predatory fish and on a higher trophic level the weakfish are also a food source for other larger fish.
+Although predatory and on a higher trophic level, weakfish are also a food source for other, larger fish.
 Some examples of fish that prey on weakfish include the bluefish, the striped bass, and the dusky shark (Chesapeake).